rlipscombe/rlipscombe.github.io/index.md

 ## Professional Summary

-Over 20 years' commercial development experience, mostly on Windows.
+Over 25 years' commercial development experience, most recently using Erlang.

 Several senior developer roles, including development lead and most recently technical software architect.
 Experienced with Agile processes, including XP and Scrum.

-I'm an extremely experienced Windows developer, with C++ and the Win32 API, and with C# and the .NET framework.
+I'm also an extremely experienced Windows developer, with C++ and the Win32 API, and with C# and the .NET framework.
 I also have a lot of experience with SQL Server.

-Since 2013, I've been programming in node.js, Erlang and C++ on Linux.

 I'm good at acquiring new skills extremely quickly, and I like keeping my skills up to date.
 I tend to investigate a new technology by working on small